WhydahGalley/docs/en/user-manual/dashboard.md

 ## Apps

-Apps can also create a sparate dashboard with their specific widgets.
+Apps can also create a separate dashboard with their specific widgets.
 For example, the [CRM](https://akaunting.com/apps/crm) app creates its own dashboard with widgets concentrated in customer relationship.
 The same process is available for [Payroll](https://akaunting.com/apps/payroll), [Double-Entry](https://akaunting.com/apps/double-entry), and lots of apps.